inductiva/inductiva/docs-sources/dualsphysics/convert-to-obj.md

 To visualize DualSPHysics simulations in Blender, the raw particle data (typically stored in `.vtk` files) must first be converted into a mesh format that Blender can interpret, such as `.obj`.
 This conversion can be easily performed using Inductiva with just a few lines of code.

-As an example, consider the [3D dam break](../../multiple_gpus.md) tutorial.
+As an example, consider the [3D Dam Break](https://inductiva.ai/guides/dualsphysics/run-on-gpu-configuration) tutorial.
 In this simulation, we convert the .vtk files to .obj using the following parameters:

-To visualize DualSPHysics simulations in Blender, the raw particle data (typically stored in `.vtk` files) must first be converted into a mesh format that Blender understands, such as `.obj`.
-This process can be easily done with Inductiva with just a few lines of code.

-Let's use the [3D Dam Break]() tutorial as an example.
-In this simulation we convert the `vtk` files to `obj` with the following parameters:

 ```python
 # Run simulation